devbutlazy/SSH-Controller/README.md

 ## SSH CONTROLLER
 SSH Controller is a Python application that allows you to manage SSH connections and transfer files securely to remote servers.
 With a user-friendly interface built using Dear PyGui, this application provides a simple and efficient way to interact with remote servers using SSH.
+**(The original code is from ZProgerIT)**

 ## Features
 `>` 🔐 Secure Authentication: SSH Controller ensures secure authentication to remote servers using SSH.